IQTLabs/ClaimMatching/README.md

 Google FactCheck API, and user supplied JSON from any source.
 The search set may contain manually specified sentences.
 Below are instructions for how to set up each source for use.

-### Internal PostgreSQL Tweet Data Setup
-1. In a web browser, open [Mona's Infodemic PostgreSQL repository](https://gitlab.iqt.org/MGogia/covid-infodemic).
-2. Duplicate the secret-template.json file in the claimMatching/env directory of the repository and name the duplicate secret.json, if secret.json wasn't created for FactCheck API data setup below.
-3. Inside secret.json, insert the new API key between the empty quotes.
-For example, if the API key is `MY PASSWORD`, the secret.json should have the contents `{"key":"", "tweet_db_pwd":"MY PASSWORD"}`.
-4. Ensure that you are connected to the VPN before running the claim matcher.

-### Internal Local Tweet Data Setup
-Note: This is temporary and is liable to change once tweets are in the PostgreSQL database.
-1. Fetch the desired `.jsonl.gz` tweet data files from Mona's server and move them to `data_samples/tweets/`.
-2. Unzip the files.
-3. Change the filename of the unzipped files from `.jsonl` to `.json`.

 ### External Local Tweet Data Setup
 1. Hydrate the Twitter data located at the [COVID-19 Twitter data respository](https://github.com/echen102/COVID-19-TweetIDs) as jsonl files.